 Cabot High School welcomes foreign exchange students to our campus.
 Our students will be better for having the opportunity to learn about other countries, cultures and customs.
-The following practice has been adopted to ensure that both the organization and the student understand the expectations of the school.
+The following practice has been adopted to ensure that both the organization and the student understand the expectations of the school, please see below: